 Exercise Bike

-My daughter has been telling me that I should buy a Peloton bike, so I’m currently exploring this!
+My daughter has been telling me that I should buy a Peloton bike, but they’re pricey, so I’ll need to do my research.

 Workout Shoes